kuzzleio/documentation-old/src/sdk-reference/event-emitter/listenerCount.md

 ```

-Returns the number of callbacks who listen to an event.
+Returns the number of callbacks that listen to an event.

 ---